Alexis Park

-Alexis Park is a hotel located east of the Las Vegas Strip in Paradise, Nevada.
-It was opened on July 2, 1984, as a non-gaming alternative to the hotel-casino resorts that are common in the city.
-The 19-acre property was developed as a low-rise luxury resort, and became a success after its opening.
+The Alexis Park All Suite Resort is a 19-acre low-rise luxury resort hotel located east of the Las Vegas Strip in Paradise, Nevada.
+It opened on July 2, 1984, as a non-gaming alternative to the city's hotel/casino resorts.

-Plans were announced in 1998 to add a casino, although this ultimately did not occur.
-The property underwent a $5 million renovation in 2004, following an ownership change.
-The renovations were the first phase in a project that would have added a casino and hotel tower, although these plans also did not materialize.

 History

 Early years

-Alexis Park was developed by Robert H. Schulman and his Los Angeles-based company, Schulman Development Corporation.
+Alexis Park was developed by Robert H. Schulman and his Los Angeles–based company, Schulman Development Corporation.
 Schulman purchased the vacant property from the Howard Hughes Trust in November 1983, at a cost of $3.6 million.
 The project cost an ultimate total of $40 million, financed by American Diversified Capital Corporation.
 Schulman's firm conducted market research which found that a significant portion of the public preferred an alternative to high-rise hotels.
 Schulman concluded that a low-rise luxury resort with a country club environment would have wide appeal to Las Vegas tourists.

 Alexis Park's lack of gambling was unique for a Las Vegas hotel of its size.
 An earlier Las Vegas hotel resort, the Tallyho, had opened without a casino during the 1960s, but was unsuccessful.
 However, Schulman believed that Alexis Park could succeed without a casino, saying that Las Vegas was "long overdue for a luxurious, non-gaming hotel."
 Schulman disliked hotels with casinos, finding them to be noisy and distracting.
 However, he did not rule out adding a casino at a later date.
 Concrete pouring for the resort was underway in January 1984.
 The goal was to have the hotel opened by mid-1984, in time for the busy summer convention season.
 It would also capitalize on people travelling to or from Los Angeles, where the 1984 Summer Olympics would be held.
 Approximately 5,000 people applied for jobs at the resort, and 400 were chosen to fill the positions.

 Alexis Park opened on July 2, 1984, with 500 rooms, all of them suites and located in a series of white-colored motel buildings.
 Most of the buildings were two stories, although some featured lofts.
 The 19-acre Alexis Park featured a Mediterranean theme with a country club setting, including greenery and palm trees, waterfalls and streams, and fake boulders.
 The hotel included a nine-hole putting green and two restaurants.
 Other amenities included three pools, a fitness center, a spa, tennis courts, and office facilities.
 Schulman considered the resort a retreat for business executives.
 Alexis Park was built just east of the Las Vegas Strip, and the resort offered free bus shuttle service to the Strip.
 The McCarran International Airport was also located nearby.